 - Company name on signage at the TDWI World Conference announcing Best Practices Awards winners.

-Eligible applicants are any private or public company, government agency, or non-profit organization, which has implemented a BI/DW/DM implementation to enhance organizational decision making or operations.
+Eligible entrants are any private or public company, government agency, or non-profit organization, which has implemented a BI/DW/DM or analytics implementation to enhance organizational decision making or operations.
 Applicants may nominate themselves for this award, or their solution vendor may nominate them.
 If you are a solution vendor, you may only nominate yourself if you are submitting an internal implementation that involves more than implementing your own product.
-Otherwise, you should be listed as a solution sponsor.

-Organizations may apply in no more than two categories and must submit a separate application for each category, where each application is tailored to its category.
-Companies that submitted entries last year (but were not chosen) may enter again, but applications must be updated for the current year and re-submitted.
-Winners from a previous year may submit an entry for a new or different BI/DW/DM application.
+Organizations may apply in no more than two categories, and must submit a separate entry form for each category, where each entry is tailored to its category.
+Companies that submitted entries last year (but were not chosen) may enter again, but entry forms must be updated for the current year and re-submitted.
+Winners from a previous year may submit an entry for a new or different BI/DW/DM or analytics solution.

 A team of judges comprised of TDWI staff and faculty members will evaluate the entries using the following criteria:

 - Business Impact.
-What is the business value of the BI/DW/DM initiative?
+What is the business value of the BI/DW/DM or analytics initiative?

 - Maturity.
 To what degree has the solution’s ‘vision’ been implemented?
 Has the solution been operating long enough to corroborate business impact and growth?

 - Relevance.
-Does the BI/DW/DM solution exemplify best practices that other companies can adopt?
+Does the BI/DW/DM or analytics solution exemplify best practices that other companies can adopt?

 - Innovation.
-Does the BI/DW/DM solution use an innovative design or approach?
+Does the BI/DW/DM or analytics solution use an innovative design or approach?
 Innovation can relate to technology, business, organization, methodology, and so on.